How to choose your wedding dress?

 Define your style

-Start with your wedding, not an Instagram trend: venue (church, beach, estate), season, formality.
-A rustic Provence wedding points to flowing fabrics; an evening reception in Cannes may call for a more structured line.
+Start with your wedding, not with a trend: venue (church, beach, estate), season, formality.
+A rustic Provence wedding often points to flowing fabrics; an evening reception in Cannes may call for a more structured line, easier to read under artificial light.

 Look at the main families: bohemian (lace, sleeves, movement), ball gown (full skirt), mermaid (fitted silhouette), minimalist (clean lines).
+Behind those names are technical choices: skirt volume, bodice support, fabric weight, crepe softness or lace relief.
 Bring 5 to 10 reference photos to your fitting, not a list of 50 contradictory looks.

 Plan your budget